ghoss/m2emul/README.md

 ### Practical use
 * Download all runtime files in the GitHub directory `disk` to a directory of your choice (e.g. `my_directory`).
 * Start the MULE command interpreter (shell) with `mule my_directory/Comint`.
-* You can now compile any Modula-2 files in `my_directory` by typing the command `compile` at the command prompt.
+* You can now compile any Modula-2 files in `my_directory` with Niklaus Wirth's Modula-2 single pass compiler by typing the command `compile` at the command prompt.
 * More commands and shell features to follow…